 BR and I got to the Fair Lawn Library a couple of minutes early for his dog reading session.
 Continue reading

 A tradition has been born.
 On Friday, SJ and I will partake in the 2nd PBF.
-You don’t know PBF – do you?
-No surprise I made it up.
+You don’t know PBF – admit it.
+No surprise.
+I made it up.
 Hmm, maybe I need to get a patent because this is going to big.